-How coliving can solve the current housing crisis and save city centres, emerging as places for people of all ages and backgrounds to enjoy affordable community living.
+How coliving can solve the current housing crisis and save city centers, emerging as places for people of all ages and backgrounds to enjoy affordable community living.

-The answer to an affordable inner-city property is here and looks like it’s here to stay, which is wonderful news for city centres.
+The answer to an affordable inner-city property is here and looks like it’s here to stay, which is wonderful news for city centers.

 The introduction and mass success of Airbnb has been one reason for the lack of available properties.
 There are so many short-term Airbnb rentals specifically aimed at tourists, not residents.

 But over the past few years, the big coliving companies have acquired large properties and have converted them into the perfect homes for anyone searching for community and cheaper rent.
 With a choice of shared or private bedrooms, high-speed Internet, communal areas and even planned social activities in a lot of spaces, the appeal is evident.